-Case Studies – 2000 words, no more than 2 tables.
-These are organization case studies, not case
+Case Studies / Literature Reviews – 2,000 - 2,500 words, no more than 2 tables.
+These are organization case studies,case reports, and systemic literature reviews.

-All of the above require a structured abstract except commentaries, which include a summary.
+All of the above require a structured abstract except commentaries and letters to the editor, which can include a summary as the first paragraph.

-Citations should be numbered in AMA style.
+Citations should be numbered in AMA style (using superscript after punctuaton).
 A citation program such as EndNote should be used.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to